d2l-ai/d2l-en/chapter_natural-language-processing-applications/finetuning-bert.md

 the first and second text sequence, respectively, in the input of BERT.
-To predict the position of the start of the text span, the same additional fully-connected layer will transform the BERT representation of any token from the passage of position $i$ into a scalar score $s_i$.
+To predict the position of the start of the text span, the same additional fully connected layer will transform the BERT representation of any token from the passage of position $i$ into a scalar score $s_i$.
 Such scores of all the passage tokens